Download a course guide

 This course progresses the learning of our Bachelor of Applied Science (Architectural Science) providing a further two years of advanced studies in design project work, architectural history, theory and research, management, law and professional practice.

 Software Requirements — Students will require access to the following software: Photoshop, AutoCAD and Rhino.
 Details on accessing AutoCAD and Rhino will be provided in due course at the commencement of relevant units (please note this software is free for student use).
-The student will be responsible for organising access to Photoshop.
+The student will be responsible for organising access to Photoshop, although Curtin can offer student discount rates.

 On completion of the course students will be able to: